qrvey/partner-portal/docs/setup-deployments/initial-deployment.md

 ![alt text](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/setup-deployments/initial-deployment/2.8.CreateIAMRole.png#thumbnail-80)

 New role should have been created now.
 From the Roles list page click on the name of the role you just created to see its details.
-From the role details page copy the URL for _Give this link to users who can switch roles in the console_.
+From the role details page copy the URL for *Give this link to users who can switch roles in the console*.
 Save this url somewhere as you’ll be sending this to Qrvey’s deployment team in the last step.

 ![alt text](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/setup-deployments/initial-deployment/2.9.CreateIAMRole.png#thumbnail-80)

 ## Step 3: Identify an Email Address
 This email address will be used as “From” field for all emails that will be sent from Qrvey Platform.
 You can use any valid email address for this.
-If you don’t have one we’ll use “hello+@qrvey.com”
+If you don’t have one we’ll use “hello+< companyname >@qrvey.com”

-If you decide to use “hello+@qrvey.com” email address then go ahead and skip to Step 4.
+If you decide to use “hello+< companyname >@qrvey.com” email address then go ahead and skip to Step 4.

 Otherwise for your own email address, please verify the email in AWS SES Console by following the steps below